 Common Misconceptions About Being Grateful

-Additionally, practicing gratitude doesn’t mean that you must find a silver-lining.
-On the contrary, a silver-lining can’t always be found.
-And you don’t have to enjoy or like what’s going on in your life to be grateful for something.
+Here’s the thing: a silver-lining can’t always be found.
+And practicing gratitude doesn’t require you to find one.
+But you don’t have to enjoy or like what’s going on in your life to be grateful for something.
+Because there’s always something you can be grateful for (even if something little).

-This is something I learned when I fought breast cancer.
-I didn’t like what was going on in my life.
-And I didn’t enjoy much of the process either.
+When I had breast cancer, I didn’t like what was going on in my life and I didn’t enjoy much of the process either.
 But I knew that I needed to be grateful for something every day – no matter what.
 Because I couldn’t get to a point where I would give up (and believe me, I almost did give up).

-I learned that, although I was physically miserable, I didn’t have to be miserable in spirit.
-That the two didn’t need to be interconnected.
+I learned that I didn’t have to be miserable in spirit even when I felt my worst.
 And I realized that what I was learning from this experience was making me a better person – more patient, less rigid, and much more empathetic towards others.

 Although being grateful on a regular basis may not make your life easier, it will make your life better.
-Easy doesn’t always mean better (the biggest and most profound lessons often come from the most difficult situations).
+Easy doesn’t always mean better (in fact, the biggest and most profound lessons often come from the most difficult situations).

 Is a gratitude practice a cure-all for everything that ails you?
 Heck no. Will it make your life immediately better?
 Nope.

-Instead, it will slowly shift your mindset into one of growth and learning.
-Which will help you feel more satisfied with yourself and about your life.
+But it will shift your mindset into one of growth and learning, which will eventually help you feel more satisfied with yourself and your life.

 Until next time…